kateshukhto/basic-tetris/README.md

 # Basic-tetris

-This is a simple no nonsense version of Tetris.
+This is a simple version of Tetris.
+Based on the classic Tetris game.

  **https://kateshukhto.github.io/basic-tetris/**